Self-Hosting Guide

 3. Check the terminal output for your API keys and tokens

-Save these credentials - you’ll need them to connect your app.
+Save these credentials.
+You’ll need them to connect your app.

 What’s included?